mojaves-redhat/pytracemalloc/doc/index.rst

 Changelog
 =========

-Development version:

-- The API is now completly different.
-It should be more powerful.
-The command line has been dropped.
-- The code has been almost fully rewritten from scratch between the version 0.9.1 and 1.0
-- The glib hashtable has been replaced by a builtin hashtable based on the libcfu library.
-The glib dependency has been removed so it should be easier to install the module (ex: on Windows).
+Version 1.0beta1 (2013-12-14):

+- A trace of a memory block can now contain more than 1 frame, a whole traceback instead of just the most recent frame
 - The malloc hook API has been proposed as the PEP 445.
 The PEP has been accepted and implemented in Python 3.4.
 - The tracemalloc module has been proposed as the PEP 454.
 After many reviews, the PEP has been accepted and the code has been merged into Python 3.4.
+- The code has been almost fully rewritten from scratch between the version 0.9.1 and 1.0.
+The tracemalloc has now a completly different API:

+  * DisplayTop, TakeSnapshot and DisplayGarbage classes have been removed
+  * Rename enable/disable to start/stop
+  * start() now takes an optional nframe parameter which is the maximum number of frames stored in a trace of a memory block
+  * Raw traces are accesible in Snapshot.traces
+  * The get_process_memory() has been removed, but new functions are added like get_traced_memory()

+- The glib hashtable has been replaced by a builtin hashtable based on the libcfu library.
+The glib dependency has been removed so it should be easier to install the module (ex: on Windows).

 Version 0.9.1 (2013-06-01)